fatedier/frp/README.md

 ### Authentication

-`auth_token` is used in frps.ini for authentication when frpc login in and you should configure it for each proxy.
+`auth_token` in frps.ini is configured for each proxy and check for authentication when frpc login in.

-Client should set a global `auth_token` equals to frps.ini.
+Client that want's to register must set a global `auth_token` equals to frps.ini.

-Note that time duration bewtween frpc and frps shouldn't exceed 15 minutes because timestamp is used for authentication.
+Note that time duration bewtween frpc and frps mustn't exceed 15 minutes because timestamp is used for authentication.

 ### Encryption and Compression

-Defalut value is false, you could decide if the proxy should use encryption or compression whether the type is:
+Defalut value is false, you could decide if the proxy will use encryption or compression whether the type is:

 ```ini
 # frpc.ini